hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

 And here are our overall conclusions:

+1. On modern JDK versions, the G1 is one monster of a collector.
+It handles heaps of dozens of GB with ease, keeping maximum GC pauses within 200 ms. Under extreme pressure it doesn't show brittleness with catastrophic failure modes.
+Instead the Full GC pauses rise into the low seconds range.
+Its Achilles' heel is the upper bound on the GC pause in favorable low-pressure conditions, which we couldn't push lower than 20-25 ms.
-1. JDK 8 is an antiquated runtime.
-The Parallel collector enters huge Full GC pauses and the G1, although better than that, is stuck in an old version that uses just one thread when falling back to Full GC, again entering very long pauses.
+2. JDK 8 is an antiquated runtime.
+The default Parallel collector enters huge Full GC pauses and the G1, although having less frequent Full GCs, is stuck in an old version that uses just one thread to perform it, resulting in even longer pauses.
 Even on a moderate heap of 12 GB, the pauses were exceeding 20 seconds for Parallel and a full minute for G1.
 The ConcurrentMarkSweep collector is strictly worse than G1 in all scenarios, and its failure mode are multi-minute Full GC pauses.
-2. On more modern JDK versions, the G1 is one monster of a collector.
-It handles heaps of dozens of GB with ease, keeping maximum GC pauses within 200 ms. Under extreme pressure it doesn't show brittleness with catastrophic failure modes.
-Instead the Full GC pauses rise into the low seconds range.
-Its Achilles' heel is the upper bound on the GC pause in favorable low-pressure conditions, about 20-25 ms.
 3. The Z, while allowing substantially less throughput than G1, is very good in that one weak area of G1, offering worst-case pauses up to 10 ms.